harrisonoakess/startup/README.md

 - added another place to see messages, and a place to enter messages into the chat.
 - inlcuded the username at in the footer to indicate who is logged in
 - added a "logout" link that will take you to the homepage

+*10/12/24 Update*
+- Changed the layout of the headers and footers.
+They are now the same for each of the pages
+- Updated the login page to look cleaner
+- updated the employee chat on the login page and on the task page.
+The send message feature looks much better now in the task manager
+- Made sure everything can be flexed to fit different types of screens.